-To start configuring Fluid to your liking, you will need to create a fluid.config.js, or alternatively a fluid.config.mjs file in your project's top-level directory.
-Within this file you must have a single export, an object with your configuration options.
+To start configuring Fluid UI, you will need to create a fluid.config.js, or alternatively a fluid.config.mjs file in your project's top-level directory.
+Within this file you must export a single object with your configuration options.
 Optionally you can annotate your export with type definitions to have autocomplete suggestions when writing your configuration.

 1